braintrustdata/braintrust-proxy/packages/proxy/prom/README.md

 Much of the code is forked from the [prometheus-remote-write](https://github.com/huksley/prometheus-remote-write) package, but has been modified to use vanilla `fetch` and upgraded to TypeScript.

+## Status

+This code is not currently in use, due to scalability concerns with `remote_write` (specifically, issuing one `remote_write` per worker process, resulting in time-series cardinality explosion).